 The wine situation at Ops also adds to the we’re-already-all-friends vibe.
 There’s no wine list here - instead, they pour different natural wines every night and charge the same price for all of them.
 Don’t know anything about wine?
 They’ll let you try stuff until you find one you like.
 All of which plays into the greater theme at Ops, which is people actually being nice.
-As in, how people behave in Central Perk, but not so much in real-life NYC.

 As for the space, you couldn’t really think up a more ideal setting to put down roots in a restaurant.
 There’s brick everywhere, a salvaged wood ceiling that’s cool enough that you actually notice it, a long bar, a tile-covered pizza oven that glitters like Rainbow Fish, and thick red curtains that block out everything you don’t want to be thinking about right now - i.e. anything besides pizza and wine.